I have many interests and an inability to make up my mind about which one to focus on. That's how I came up with my

 - Drowning in a Vat of Milk: Some say that drowning is actually a peaceful way to go after the initial shock of having no air to breathe.
 Drowning in a bunch of milk would provide a very interesting visual over drowning in a clear liquid like water.
-Where would this drowning happen, you ask... at a diary farm?
+Where would this drowning happen, you ask . . . at a milk processing center, perhaps?

 - Stepping on a Pebble: Ordinarily not a serious injury, but if you're a construction worker twenty stories up, walking around barefoot because you just bought new boots and your feet are sore, you may have a problem if you lose your balance.
 Definitely one of the funniest ways to die if you're making a comedy.
 Imagine the headline "Worker Falls To Death Because Of Pebble".
 Look out below!

 - Pecked to Death: When I was little I used to have a recurring dream of being pecked to death by a bunch of crows.
 The dreams became worse after I found out that crows eat meat and have been known to attack their own kind in the same manner.

 - Walking into the Rotor Blades of a Helicopter: Depending on where the blades hit, the visual effect could be spectacular.
 I've always wondered why people bend down when getting in a running helicopter even though the blades are clearly above their heads (no chance of survival if wrong).